 As the Preserves started to develop a formal program in the late 1990s and early 2000s, John played a key role by taking on leadership positions and the responsibilities associated with pioneering organized prescribed burning in the region’s largest urban forest preserve district.
 John took over management of the Preserves’ burn program in the mid-2000s and worked very hard to ensure prescribed fire was a supported management tool, not just in the eyes of

 the general public, but other Forest Preserve staff as well.
 In response to opposition from the reintroduction of prescribed burning in the North Branch during the mid-2000s, John was appointed as the lead contact between the Preserves, the community, and local elected officials in order to successfully advocate for land management and uphold prescribed burning in the area.

-In John’s 20-plus years of burning with the Preserves he has participated in over 600 fires and continues to lead burns, or serve as a crew boss or crew member on fires - depending on how he feels that day!
-The Preserves' burn program is stronger than ever, having completed its most successful season this past spring with over 7,200 acres having been burned.
+In John’s 25-plus years of burning with the Preserves he has participated in over 675 fires and continues to lead burns, or serve as a crew boss or crew member on fires - depending on how he feels that day!
+The Preserves' burn program is stronger than ever, having completed its most successful season, spring of 2019, with over 9,000 acres having been burned.
 John enjoys the challenges of implementing this most valuable of management tools in the second most populated county in the country, and looks forward to working with everyone on the council to further the acceptance and use of prescribed fire now and in the future.